Red Baron

 |

-Painting in Goslar's Municipal Museum: Dr. Klappauf treading the
+Painting in Goslar's Municipal Museum: Dr. Klappauf stepping on the

 bellows

 of an artisanal smelting furnace.
-This archeologist has recently dug out a few thousand smelting sites in the Harz region dating as
+This archaeologist has recently dug out a few thousand smelting sites in the Harz region dating as

 far back as the Middle Ages.